Seymour Hersh: Nord Stream pipeline and Ukraine

-Some of Hersh's claims were criticized online by writers using open-source intelligence.
-In a Substack post, blogger Oliver Alexander disputed the claim that the U.S. divers operated from a Norwegian Alta-class minesweeper, as no ships of the class had taken part in BALTOPS 22; he noted the participation of the Hinnøy, a member of the similar Oksøy mine hunter class, but wrote that AIS data for the ship showed that it had passed several kilometers from the sites at its closest, without slowing down.
-He wrote that ADS-B records did not show the alleged "seemingly routine flight" by a Norwegian P-8 Poseidon in the hours before the explosions, and questioned the claim that NATO Secretary General Jens Stoltenberg had co-operated with U.S. intelligence since the Vietnam War, as Stoltenberg was just 16 years old in 1975.
-He also asked why only three of the four pipelines were sabotaged, which Hersh's post had not addressed.
-Hersh replied that U.S. intelligence had the ability to manipulate open-source data by spoofing or disabling location transponders.
-Norwegian fact-checking site Faktisk.no also pointed out numerous errors, such as Hersh listing non-existent Norwegian military bases and not mentioning that Norway's three P-8A Poseidons have yet to enter operative service.
-Similarly to Alexander, Faktisk.no reported that, assuming Hersh misidentified the ship, as no Alta-class minesweeper participated in the BALTOPS-22 exercise, the only viable candidate (KNM Hinnøy) appears to have not come closer than 8 kilometers from the explosion site, and to have been traveling with several other international ships, making its involvement highly unlikely.

-In March 2023, the New York Times reported that new intelligence reporting suggested a "pro-Ukrainian group" was responsible for the attack, and the German newspaper Die Zeit reported that German investigators had found it was carried out by six people of unclear nationality diving from a yacht rented from a Ukrainian-owned Polish company.
-Hersh dismissed this account as implausible, and said it was an attempt to divert attention from his story.
+Some of the post's claims were criticized by writers using open-source intelligence.
+In a post, blogger Oliver Alexander disputed the claim that the U.S. divers operated from a Norwegian Alta-class minesweeper, as no ships of the class had taken part in BALTOPS 22; he noted the participation of the Hinnøy, a member of the similar Oksøy mine hunter class, but wrote that AIS data from the ship showed that it had passed several kilometers from the sites at its closest, without slowing down.
+He wrote that ADS-B records did not show the alleged "seemingly routine flight" by a Norwegian P-8 Poseidon in the hours before the explosions, and questioned the claim that NATO Secretary General Jens Stoltenberg had co-operated with U.S. intelligence since the Vietnam War, as Stoltenberg was 16 years old in 1975.
+Hersh replied that the open-source location data could have been manipulated by spoofing or disabling transponders.
+Alexander later wrote that satellite images showed the Hinnøy sailing in formation at six locations, matching AIS data.
+In March 2023, the New York Times reported that new intelligence suggested a "pro-Ukrainian group" was responsible for the attack, and the German newspaper Die Zeit reported that German police found it was carried out by six people of unclear nationality diving from a yacht rented from a Ukrainian-owned Polish company.
+In a second post, Hersh alleged that this account was a false flag fabrication created by the CIA and fed to U.S. and German outlets.

+In October 2024, the Swiss newspaper Die Weltwoche wrote an article based on an interview given to Danish Politiken by the Christiansø port harbourmaster on the second anniversary of the Nord Stream pipelines sabotage.
+While the Danish harbourmaster dismissed the many sabotage accusations as conspiracy theories, the Swiss newspaper quoted him that he had sailed out to a fleet of US Navy ships sighted with inactive transponders near the position of the sabotage a few days before the sabotage happened and that the US fleet had requested him to turn around.
+The Swiss newspaper went on to note that the USS Kearsarge three months earlier had participated in BALTOPS 2022 that exercised unmanned underwater vehicles suitable for demining and other underwater operations, and that as such these vessels could transport explosive charges suitable for blowing the Nord Stream pipelines.
+The Swiss newspaper claimed this new information calls into question the assumption that a Ukrainian group was responsible for the sabotage and that investigations are continuing.

+In an April 2023 article, Hersh alleged that figures in the Ukrainian government of Volodymyr Zelensky had embezzled at least $400 million of U.S. aid to the country, intended for the purchase of diesel fuel, by buying discount diesel from Russia, citing an alleged analysis produced by the CIA.